 Refugee status is granted to individuals who meet the definition of refugee and invoke a certain humanitarian interest with the United States.
 Note that a foreigner cannot be considered a refugee if he/she has ordered, incited, assisted, or otherwise participated in the persecution of another person on account of race, religion, nationality, membership in a particular social group, or political opinion.

 People granted the status of refugee are then permitted to enter and live anywhere in the United States.
 Every year, Las Vegas welcomes about 2,200 refugees.
 Several organizations such as Catholic Charities of Southern Nevada help oversee their settlement in Nevada.

 When applying for refugee status, an individual must first receive a referral notice from the U.S. Refugee Admissions Program (USRAP).
 Once the individual obtains this referral, he/she must complete a refugee application.
 Potential refugees are allowed to include in their applications their:

 - children (under 21 years old), and

 - in rare situations, other family members

-Then the applicant will probably have to submit to an interview conducted by a U.S. Citizenship and Immigration Services (USCIS) officer.
-This interview is meant to ensure that the individual is fit for refugee resettlement.
+Then the applicant will probably have to submit to a interview conducted by a U.S. Citizenship and Immigration Services (USCIS) officer.
+This interview is meant to ensure that the individual is fit for refugee resettlement in Nevada.

-If you have questions regarding applications for asylum or refugee status, contact our Las Vegas immigration attorneys right now for a FREE consultation at 702-DEFENSE (702-333-3673).
+If you have questions regarding applications for refugee status in Nevada, contact our Las Vegas immigration attorneys right now for a FREE consultation at 702-DEFENSE (702-333-3673).